assembler-institute/blog-with-api/README.md

 ## Requirements

-*Use {JSON}Placeholder API with endpoints for users, comments, and posts.
+-Use {JSON}Placeholder API with endpoints for users, comments, and posts.
-*Use fetch method for HTTP requests.
+-Use fetch method for HTTP requests.
-*Use Bootstrap to add style to the website.
+-Use Bootstrap to add style to the website.

 ## Attribution